PraFFL: A Preference-Aware Scheme in Fair Federated Learning: The Proposed Method: P ra FFL

-Once the communicated model and personalized model of participated clients in the training are updated, the participated clients send their communicated models ${\bm{\omega}_{k}} (k\in [K]$) to the server.
-Assume that the set of clients participating in the $t$-th round is $\mathcal{S}_t$.
-Afterward, the server updates the communicated model with average aggregation as follows:
+Once the communicated model and personalized model of participated clients are updated at $t$-th round, the participated clients send their communicated models ${\boldsymbol{\psi}_{k}} (k\in [K]$) to the server.
+Afterwards, the server updates the communicated model with average aggregation as follows:

-When the entire system is trained, the communicated models are the same across all clients.
+After the model aggregation in Eq. (\ref{agg}), the communicated models at $(t+1)$-th round are the same across all clients.
 In contrast, the personalized model is customized based on the specific data distribution of each client.
-As shown in Figure \ref{fig:client}, the client can choose arbitrary preference vectors, and the hypernetwork then provides the corresponding personalized models to the client.
-The client can then combine the personalized model with the communicated model, and the combined model can produce the desired results considering the client's preference over model performance and fairness.
+As shown in Fig. \ref{fig:client}, each client can choose arbitrary preference vectors, and the hypernetwork then provides the corresponding personalized models to the client.
+Then, each client can combine the personalized model with the communicated model, and the combined model can produce the desired results considering the client's preference over model performance and model fairness.